Miller Innovation Fund: A Special Fund

 What The Foundation Looks For in a Project:

 Strategic analysis.
-Clarity about the role the organization or organizations play in promoting civic engagement and social justice, and a deep understanding of the political and organizational challenges and opportunities faced by allied organizations.
+Clarity about the role the project will play in creating change, and a deep understanding of the political and organizational challenges and opportunities it will face.

 Clear goals and objectives.
 The Miller Innovation Fund values process and relationships but favors projects that also have a strong outcomes and results orientation.